matejlatin/Gutenberg/README.md

 ![Images grid](grid-image.png)

 ##Why Gutenberg?
-More than 500 years ago, Johannes Gutenberg invented a printing press with movable type which lead to improved readability of books and enabled a distribution on a large scale.
+Johannes Gutenberg invented a printing press with movable type more than 500 years ago.
+His invention led to improved readability of books and enabled a distribution on a large scale.
 His invention improved a medium and took it to another level.
-This web typography starter kit aims to do exactly the same for another medium—the web.
+This web typography starter kit aims to do exactly the same for another medium — the web.

-##To Do
-- check browser compatibility

 ##Contribute
 Gutenberg is an open source project licensed under [Creative Commons 3.0](https://creativecommons.org/licenses/by-sa/3.0/).
 Feel free to use, adapt or contribute.

+---

+##History
+###Gutenberg v1.1

+*Jan 20, 2016*

+- Code optimized and simplified by use of mixins,
+- horizontal rule styling now more flexible with its own configuration,
+- Attention Grabber — a new element,
+- quotes — an alternative to blockquotes; can be floated.

+###Gutenberg v1.0

+*Jan 20, 2016*

+- Includes the basic elements: headings, paragraph, figure, blockquote & cite, horizontal rule, code, sub, sup, ul, ol, small,
+- Gutenberg reset — based on Normalize,
+- headings, body and links colors,
+- two default themes & custom theme options,
+- mobile first with a breakpoint for desktop screens,
+- sizes based on Perfect Fifth modular scale,
+- fixImgHeight.js — a small & lightweight script that resizes images so they fit the baseline grid.